gohugoio/hugoDocs/content/en/content-management/shortcodes.md

 ## Privacy Config

-To learn how to configure your Hugo site to meet the new EU privacy regulation, see the [Hugo and the GDPR][].
+To learn how to configure your Hugo site to meet the new EU privacy regulation, see [Hugo and the GDPR][].

 ## Create Custom Shortcodes